Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Tools Built on eBPF

-• Pixie: Kubernetes observability capturing HTTP, mySQL, DNS, etc. without instrumenting apps.
+• Pixie[2]: Kubernetes observability capturing HTTP, MySQL, DNS, etc. without instrumenting applications.

 • Falco[3]: runtime threat detection.
 Originally with kernel module; migrated to eBPF for greater compatibility.